-- 1. Log in to the JSS with a web browser. - 2.
-In the top-right corner of the page, click Settings 🗱 . - 3.
-Click Computer Management.
-On a smartphone or iPod touch, this option is in the pop-up menu. - 4.
-In the "Computer Management-Server Infrastructure" section, click Cloud Distribution Point Server . - 5.
-Click Edit. - 6.
-Choose a content delivery network from the Content Delivery Network pop-up menu. - 7.
-Configure the settings on the pane. - 8.
-Click Save.
+- 1. Log in to the JSS with a web browser.

+- 2. In the top-right corner of the page, click Settings 🗱 .

+- 3. Click Computer Management.

+- 4. In the "Computer Management-Server Infrastructure" section, click Cloud Distribution Point Server .

+- 5. Click Edit.

+- 6. Choose a content delivery network from the Content Delivery Network pop-up menu.

+- 7. Configure the settings on the pane.

+- 8. Click Save.